tpgillam/AssociativeWindowAggregation.jl/README.md

 ## Notes
 - API is very preliminary and likely to change a lot.
 - No attempts to optimise or otherwise benchmark the algorithms has been done (yet)!

-## TODO
-- Fixed window for simple types would benefit from statically allocated buffers that could be reused.